Warren Leopold: Architectural career

 Leopold designed his first residential structure in the late 1940s, building it on the Garcia River.
-While living in Big Sur, Leopold befriended modernist architect Rowan Maiden (1913-1957), who from 1939-1941 studied at Taliesin West under Frank Lloyd Wright, and who went on to design the landmark Nepenthe restaurant in the Organic tradition.
+While living in Big Sur, Leopold befriended modernist architect Rowan Maiden (1913–1957), who from 1939 to 1941 studied at Taliesin West under Frank Lloyd Wright, and who went on to design the landmark Nepenthe restaurant in the Organic tradition.
 His progressive philosophy influenced Leopold's burgeoning architectural vision.

 During 1947–1948, Leopold built his most notable structure, known as 'Crazy House', an artist's retreat located in Cambria that was conceived without right angles in its design.
 In the early 1960s, he left Big Sur to relocate to Cambria where he created designs for over 100 clients in Cambria, and Carmel, and Big Sur.

 From the late 1960s through the 1970s, his work enjoyed a devoted following among California Polytechnic State University architecture students.
 He discontinued his work as an architect during the final 15 years of his life due to his dissatisfaction with the increasing complexity of local building regulations.
 Leopold lamented, "Bureaucracy is killing the creativity in this country.
 All the forms you have to fill out now don't leave any room for imagination."

 Leopold notably never obtained an architect's license, signing his drawings "Warren Leopold N.A.L.A.", the initials standing for "Not a Licensed Architect".
 The signature stood not only as a disclosure but an indication of his outsider philosophical posture.